Anjo Yllana: Career

 After Abangan Ang Susunod Na Kabanata ended its run, Anjo turned to TV directing via the GMA Network sitcom M.U.? which starred his brother Jomari Yllana as well as Gelli de Belen.
 Soon after, in 1999, he moved to GMA Network after ending his contract with ABS-CBN and started hosting the long-running noontime show Eat Bulaga!.
 His former comic tandem with Janno Gibbs in Ober da Bakod was revived via Beh Bote Nga (1999-2003) and Nuts Entertainment (2003-2007).
 They also appeared together in Eat Bulaga! until Janno resigned from the show to start acting in GMA soap operas.
 His last solo TV show was Cool Center where he formed a hilarious tandem with Eugene Domingo from 2008 to 2009.

 In 2020, he finally resigned from Eat Bulaga! after 21 years due to the COVID-19 pandemic.
 With no other shows on GMA, Yllana accepted Net 25's offer as the lead host of the network's first noontime comedy variety program, Happy Time along with other co-hosts that are also formerly from Eat Bulaga! - Kitkat and Janno Gibbs.
 The show also served as the reunion of Anjo & Janno tandem since Ober Da Bakod, Beh Bote Nga, Nuts Entertainment and Eat Bulaga!.
 As of 2021, he was cancelled/terminated from the show due to another bullying incident with the new hosts.

+In June 2026, the Regional Trial Court of Mandaluyong ruled in favor of TVJ Productions in a defamation case against Yllana over statements he made on social media in 2025, ordering him to pay ₱3.5 million in damages.
+Yllana later apologized to the trio (Tito Sotto, Vic Sotto, and Joey de Leon) but described the damages as “very harsh” and indicated plans to appeal the decision.